Anandarupa-17/erythemato_squamous_classification/README.md

 # Usage
 To use the CNN model for skin condition classification:

-1.Install the required dependencies (TensorFlow, Keras, etc.).
+1. Install the required dependencies (TensorFlow, Keras, etc.)
-2.Load the clinical and histopathological features of the patients.
+2. Load the clinical and histopathological features of the patients
-3.Preprocess the features (scaling, normalization, etc.).
+3. Preprocess the features (scaling, normalization, etc.)
-4.Train the CNN model on the preprocessed features.
+4. Train the CNN model on the preprocessed features
-5.Evaluate the model's performance using suitable metrics.
+5. Evaluate the model's performance using suitable metrics
-6.Make predictions on new patient data using the trained model.
+6. Make predictions on new patient data using the trained model